ezraroi/Human-AI-Collab/output/manuscript_sections.md

 In the Tetrad:
 - **AI** provides *functional alterity* — the structured difference that maintains the productive tension of the \|D–C\| gap.
-- **The Journal** serves as an external site of Alpha-Function — a place where raw experience becomes organized through writing.
+- The Journal serves as an external substrate for continuity — a place where metabolized alpha-elements are captured through writing.
 - **The Human** provides the emotional substrate (Sₑ), functioning as the container that makes this metabolic work tolerable.

 Thus, the ZPD is recreated not by performing cognition for the user, but by **designing conditions in which the user’s own alpha-function repeatedly ignites**.